-- Event log automatic backup is not executed if the USB flash drive does not have sufficient free space.
-Also, the ERR LED turns on. - When no USB flash drive is connected, no event logs related to normal/error completion of event log automatic backup are registered.
+- Event log automatic backup is not executed if the USB flash drive does not have sufficient free space or the USB flash drive is formatted in a format other than the FAT or FAT32 format.
+Also, the ERR LED turns on.
+For corrective actions, refer to the troubleshooting.
+(Page 256 When the ERR LED turns on red) - If event log automatic backup has failed, the backup will stop.
+For corrective actions, refer to the troubleshooting.
+(Fig. Page 256 When the ERR LED turns on red) - When no USB flash drive is connected, no event logs related to success/failure of event log automatic backup are registered.
 Also, the ERR LED does not turn on. - Event log automatic backup applies also to logs to be used by the system side.
-For the logs to be used by the system side, <159> is added as the identifier to the beginning of the log.
+For the logs to be used by the system side, 159> is added as the identifier to the beginning of the log.
 The logs to be used by the system side are information for investigation by the manufacturer.